Published On 26 Jun, 2021

 The surgical procedure is done only after numbing the region.
 Hence no pain is felt during the drilling and placement of the implant.
 After the implant procedure, suturing is also performed with utmost care.
 Antibiotics and analgesics prescribed help in faster recovery and better outcomes.
 The course of healing is generally comfortable.

 After about 2-3 months, the implant specialist verifies osseointegration, and the prosthesis (crown or bridge) is custom made to allow the appearance and function to be restored.

 Then regular follow-up visits are scheduled later on.

-Dental implants are the best choice for replacing missing teeth.
+Dental implants in Dubai are the best choice for replacing missing teeth.
 Unlike dentures, the final result feels more natural and stable.
 When done by a skilled implant specialist, dental implants have a very high success rate.